JakeRuff/jakeruff.github.io/portfolio.md

 A data-driven narrative about how COVID-19 impacted unemployment in America.
 Collected data from various governmental bodies and visualized them to tell a story about job loss during the pandemic.

-HTML & CSS JavaScript Bootstrap Google Charts High Charts
+Built with: HTML & CSS, JavaScript, Bootstrap, Google Charts, High Charts

 [Visit Site](https://ruff.dev/COVID19-Unemployment) [GitHub](https://github.com/JakeRuff/COVID19-Unemployment)